A timeline of 22-year-old Gabby Petito's case - KRDO

 October 20

+The items were found in an area that had been underwater until recently, McPherson said.

+“I know you have a lot of questions, but we don’t have all the answers yet,” McPherson added.

-Weeks into the search for Laundrie, “some articles” belonging to him are found off a trail he frequented at Myakkahatchee Creek Environmental Park, according to the family’s attorney.
-The site connects to the Carlton Reserve.
+Earlier in the day, the Laundrie family attorney said “some articles” belonging to Laundrie were found off a trail he frequented at Myakkahatchee Creek Environmental Park, a site connected to the Carlton Reserve.

 Laundrie’s parents informed the FBI and North Port police the night prior that they intended to come to the park to search for Laundrie, Bertolino says.